crsh/combitva/README.md

 More resources on OpenSesame can be found at on [Sebastiaan Mathôt's website](http://osdoc.cogsci.nl/).

 ### Requirements
 Open CombiTVA by default is optimized for 24-inch displays with a resolution of 1920 x 1080 px at 100 Hz refresh rate for proper stimulus presentation.
+Only run the experiment with monitor refresh rates that enable the presentation of 10 ms frames (-> 100 Hz, not 75 or 60 Hz).
 Participant should be seated at a distance of 60 cm from the display during the experiment.
-Of course the experiment can be customized to fit other screen sizes and viewing distances.
+Of course the experiment can be customized to fit other screen sizes and viewing distances (see below how).
 All instructions are in English language.
 Currently, translations for German are available in a text file in the folder *languages*.

 ### Running Open CombiTVA
 You find the actual experiment in the folder *experiment*.
 Before running the experiment you need to add all images in the subfolder *pool* to OpenSesame's file pool.
 If you want to use German instructions, copy and paste the instructions from the text-file into the corresponding elements' scripts in OpenSesame.